 Synoptic situation at 0600 GMT on 3 January 2012, as a deep Atlantic depression tracks NNE across the UK.

 On 3 January, the strongest winds were across Scotland's central belt, gusting at well over 70 knots (81 mph) and up to 89 knots (102 mph) at Edinburgh, Blackford Hill - strong enough to cause some structural damage.
 Several stations in this area recorded their highest gust speeds for 13 years - making this the most significant storm experienced in southern Scotland since the Boxing Day storm of 26 December 1998 (Table 1).
-Maximum gust speeds in this area were higher than those of either 8 December 2011 or 11-12 January 2005.
+Maximum gust speeds in this area were higher than those of either Early winter storms, late 2011 or January 2005 - stormy spells.

 Winds gusted at between 50 to 60 knots (58 to 69 mph) across most of Northern Ireland and Wales, and much of England, apart from the Midlands.
 Exposed coastal and upland locations saw gusts of over 70 knots (81 mph).
 Central parts of England experienced gusts more typically of 45 to 50 knots (51 to 58 mph).
 Across the mountain summits of northern Britain, winds gusted at up to 94 knots (108 mph) on Cairngorm summit (1237 m.a.s.l.) and 92 knots (106 mph) at Great Dun Fell, Cumbria (847 m.a.s.l.) - see Figure 1.